matthewp/robot/docs/api.md

 # Debugging

-Robot does not verify the correct of the state machines you create by default.
+Robot does not verify the correctness of the state machines you create by default.
 This is for bundle size purposes; in production you wouldn't want your machines to throw, and this code takes up valuable space.

 Instead debugging messages are provided by the __debug module__, `robot3/debug`.
 Simply import the module anywhere before you call `createMachine`.